Rideau Canal Skateway's uncertain future predicted 18 years ago | CBC News

 Commenting now on those words, Scott points out the need for more data, particularly ice thickness information, but overall he stands by the prediction.

-"Hopefully this isn't the future of the Canal [Skateway] and we hope they return to years where they have 40-plus days open for you all to use the Canal," he said.
-"But yes this is a glimpse in the longer-term future for sure."
+"Hopefully this isn't the future of the [skateway] and we hope they return to years where they have 40-plus days open for you all to use the canal," he said.
+"But yes, this is a glimpse in the longer-term future for sure."

 Ice data being collected

-While Scott 's prediction is based on data from 2005, the NCC now has 18 more years of data to confirm the impact of climate change on the Skateway season.
+While Scott 's prediction is based on data from 2005, the NCC now has more data to confirm the impact of climate change on the skateway season.

-In a 2021 technical study assessing the risks and effects of climate change on the Rideau Canal Skateway, the NCC was told the season length has been decreasing by 3.8 days per decade on average, mostly due to later starts of the skating season.
+In a 2021 technical study assessing the risks and effects of climate change on the skateway, the NCC was told the season length has been decreasing by 3.8 days per decade on average, mostly due to later starts of the skating season.

-In fact, the engineering firm that studied the issue even developed a quadratic equation to demonstrate the downward trend: y = -0,3819x + 819,13, where x is the year and y is the season length in days.
+In fact, the engineering firm that studied the issue even developed an equation to demonstrate the downward trend: y = -0.3819x + 819.13, where x is the year and y is the season length in days.

 In order to better understand the impact of warming temperatures, the NCC entered into a four-year partnership with the civil engineering department at Carleton University.